Argemenon/ML-CODES-VS/README.md

-# Learning OpenCV using Jupyter Notebook
+# OpenCV and Tkinter Learning Repository

-This is my repo for learning OpenCV, an open-source computer vision library using Jupyter Notebook.
+Welcome to my OpenCV and Tkinter learning repository!
+This project documents my journey as i explore computer vison with OpenCV and GUI developement with Tkinter in Python.
+The end goal is to learn machine learning and impliment it to research in Physics.

+## Objectives
++ Learn the basics of OpenCv for image processign and computer vison
++ Build graphical user interfaces (GUIs) using Tkinter.
++ Combine OpenCV and Tkinter to create interactive applications

-## Introduction
+## Tools and Technologies

-This project aims to help learn OpenCV from scratch with examples implemented in Python using Jupyter Notebook.
-The notebook covers basic image processing techniques as of now.
-The library also contains programs handling basic python GUI
-#### ~Argemenon
++ Python and Jupyter notebooks
++ Python Libraries used:
+    + OpenCV for image processing and computer vison tasks.
+    + Tkinter for creating GUIs